- Ittf nodes, The Indented Text Tree Format

 Functions in scripts

-1 root2 $3 function sayHello(name) {4 return 'Hii I am ' + name;5 }6 $$TODO var sh = sayHello;7 p If Varenne could have talked he would have said: ${ sayHello('Varenne') }.8 $$TODO p If Ribot could have talked he would have said: ${ sh('Ribot') }.
+1 root 2 $ 3 function sayHello(name) { 4 return 'Hii I am ' + name; 5 } 6 $$TODO var sh = sayHello; 7 p If Varenne could have talked he would have said: ${ sayHello('Varenne') }.
+8 $$TODO p If Ribot could have talked he would have said: ${ sh('Ribot') }.

 root